spider-rs/chrome-server/README.md

 The default port is `9223` for chromium and `9222` for the TCP proxy to connect to the instance due to `0.0.0.0` not being exposed on latest `HeadlessChrome/131.0.6778.139` and up.

-## Building without Docker

-In order to build without docker set the `BUILD_CHROME` env var to true.

-## Mac

-If your running locally use the following to start the args with the first param `headless_browser '/Applications/Google Chrome.app/Contents/MacOS/Google Chrome'`

 ## API

 1. POST: `fork` to start a new chrome instance or use `fork/$port` with the port to startup the instance ex: `curl --location --request POST 'http://localhost:6000/fork/9223'`.